Small-scale Dynamo in Cool Stars: I. Changes in stratification and near-surface convection for main-sequence spectral types: Discussion

 Using the above equation, we calculate the F-star photospheric Mach number to be about 0.75 (see Table \ref{tab:mach}), slightly lower than simulation value in \citet{beeck1} who found it to be 0.9.
 For the other stars, the velocity is decidedly subsonic.

-Now, the hydrostatic balance is expressed in terms of the balance between force due to pressure gradient $p' = dp/dz$ and gravity $\rho g$, acting in the vertical (viz. radial) direction.
+Now, the hydrostatic balance is expressed in terms of the balance between force due to pressure gradient, $p' = dp/dz,$ and gravity, $\rho g$, acting in the vertical (viz. radial) direction.
 These two terms should be approximately equal in magnitude.
 If just $p_{\mathrm{gas}}$ is considered, this balance does not hold very well, with deviations increasing strongly with $T_{\mathrm{eff}}$ (Fig. \ref{fig:fbal}, top panel).

 The turbulent pressure consists of terms from the total stress tensor.
-From Reynold stresses, the $\rho v_i v_j$ term and from Maxwell stresses, the $((B^2/2)\delta_{ij} - B_i B_j)/4\pi$ term is obtained.
-As mentioned in the introduction, the presence of SSD magnetic fields implies a reduction in kinetic energy, where energy is redistributed between the plasma motions and magnetic fields via Lorentz force feedback.
-In Fig. \ref{fig:ener_char}, the ratio of magnetic to kinetic energy (top panel) corresponds remarkably well with the reduction in kinetic energy relative to the HD case (middle panel), implying most of the energy in the magnetic fields is drawn from the kinetic energy reservoir.
-The magnetic energy is within an order of magnitude of the kinetic energy for subsurface plasma.
+From Reynolds stresses, the $\rho v_i v_j$ term and from Maxwell stresses, the $((B^2/2)\delta_{ij} - B_i B_j)/4\pi$ term is obtained.
+As mentioned in the introduction, the presence of SSD magnetic fields implies a reduction in KE, where energy is redistributed between the plasma motions and magnetic fields via Lorentz force feedback.
+In Fig. \ref{fig:ener_char}, the ratio of ME to KE (top panel) corresponds remarkably well with the reduction in KE relative to the HD case (middle panel), implying most of the energy in the magnetic fields is drawn from the KE reservoir.
+The ME is within an order of magnitude of the KE for subsurface plasma.
 This is consistent with the results on equipartition of energy in several SSD simulations \citep{hotta_ssd,haugen_ssd,schekochihin_ssd}.

-This order of magnitude equipartition results in a reduction of plasma velocities, and, consequently, the magnitude of the Reynolds stress term.
+This order of magnitude equipartition results in a reduction of plasma velocities and, consequently, the magnitude of the Reynolds stress term.
 The contribution from the Maxwell stress, on the other hand, can be either negative or positive, depending on whether the effects of magnetic tension dominate over that of magnetic pressure in the vertical direction.
-More quantitatively (see appendix \ref{app:turb} for a derivation), the total turbulent pressure can be expressed as
+More quantitatively (see Appendix \ref{app:turb} for a derivation), the total turbulent pressure can be expressed as: